mmorub/gimbal2022/README.md

 The software we use to program the microcontroller, the Arduino IDE, is also available for Windows, macOS and Linux.
 It is [free](https://www.arduino.cc/en/software) and open source software.
 If you want to use your own PC or laptop to connect and program the arduino microcontroller, you have to do so at your own risk.
 During the hackathon you can use our lab PCs, of course.

-TODO List libraries that need to be installed in the Arduino IDE.
+<span style="color: red"> TODO List libraries that need to be installed in the Arduino IDE. </span>

 ## Github
 It is convenient to read this documentation on github with your favourite browser.
 However, you should checkout a local copy of the code to the PC or laptop you are using.
 This step will be explained in the lab.